Atop the hill…

 The remainder of my images were captured from the driver side of the car, while I parked on the road, keep a close eye for traffic behind me.
 It was not ideal.

 I was out capturing these images for about 90 minutes, with almost half of that time spent driving.
 My wife saw the disappointment on my face.
 She reminded me that my grandparents (Ollivierre) lived in a windy area at the top of Monkey Hill in Bequia, which is also the name of my consultancy.
-The image below is an old family image; not one from my catalogue.
+The image below was capture on an APS film camera while visiting my grandmother in the summer of 1998.

 The image below was taken by my mother of the family house on Dorsetshit Hill, near Kingstown, Saint Vincent, where I spent some of my youthful years and last years of high-school.
 It’s a partial view, from the wrap-around veranda, of the Kingstown harbour and the mountains.
 The word verandah, which I have always used in the British West Indies, but rarely hear in the USA< is from the from Hindi, but research indicates that the veranda itself originated in the British West Indies.
 I digress, but the verandah and British Colonial architecture is something that I hope to someday explore in detail with my camera.